abhisheks2010/ALLCDRTOSQL1/readme.md

 GRANT ALL PRIVILEGES ON your_db_name.* TO 'your_db_user'@'localhost';
 FLUSH PRIVILEGES;
 Run the contents of the schema_phase2.sql file to create all the necessary tables (cdr_raw_data, fact_calls, and all dim_ tables) inside your new database.
 Make sure to add USE your_db_name; at the top of the script before running it.

-Duplicate Handling
-The pipeline is resilient against duplicate data.
-This is achieved at multiple levels:

-The cdr_raw_data staging table has a UNIQUE index on the msg_id column.

-The Phase 1 script (cdr_ingestion.py) uses an INSERT IGNORE command, which instructs MySQL to gracefully skip any record whose msg_id already exists.

-The final fact_calls table also has a UNIQUE index on msg_id to provide a final layer of data integrity.

 2. Installation
 Clone the repository or download the project files.